vijay-ravi/EC2_jupyter_notebook/README.md

 # Pre-requisites:
 1. AWS Account
 2. Python environment (Download python from www.python.org)
+3. Boto3 and awscli
-3. Key-Pair file
+4. Key-pair file
-4. EC2 server
+5. existing EC2 server

 <b>Note: If you havent set up your AWS account or installed boto3 and awscli please refer to the article on my website: https://vijayravi.blog/blog